Launch File

 Launch files are used to launch a large system with many executables where an executable may contain multiple nodes.
 From a computing perspective, nodes or executables form a graph because the philosophy of ROS2 is to have independent modules that focus on a single responsibility.
 The communication between nodes are supported through message passing.
 From a launch process perspective, the executables and launch files form a tree structure.

 The syntax are different for these two types of tasks.
-To launch a node, we use the Node
+To launch a node, we use the `Node` class.
+For example:

 from launch_ros.actions import Node